 About the program

-Our residency program in Orthopedic Physical Therapy provides physical therapists with an opportunity to develop advanced competencies in the specific area of practice that encompasses Orthopedic Physical Therapy through a planned course of clinical practice, didactic learning modules, and clinical mentoring.
+Our residency program in orthopedic physical therapy provides physical therapists with an opportunity to develop advanced competencies in the specific area of practice that encompasses orthopedic physical therapy through a planned course of clinical practice, didactic learning modules, and clinical mentoring.
 The residency program seeks to develop the clinician’s theoretical rationale, evaluation and treatment skills, and clinical reasoning processes in order to promote the prevention, treatment, and rehabilitation of injuries in an active patient population.
-We currently have a 100% pass rate for the OCS exam.
+We currently have a 100% pass rate for the Orthopaedic Certified Specialist (OCS) exam.